 VI.
 Progress in Meeting Objectives

-a) Speech and language services are being provided to culturally diverse clients through a joint program with Hazleton Area School District’s Office of Special Education Early Intervention Program, Wyoming Valley Children's Association, New Story school, and Career Day.
+a) Speech and language services are being provided to culturally diverse clients through a joint program with Hazleton Area School District’s Office of Special Education Early Intervention Program, Wyoming Valley Children’s Association, New Story school, and the Career Day.

 b) Outreach efforts have resulted in an increase in the number and diversity of clients receiving services in the Speech-Language and Hearing Center.